kjkostlan/reclur/README.md

-# A clojure editor written in pure clojure #
+# 99% pure, functional, immutable clojure editor #

 Reclur is functional from the ground up and employs several unique UI design principles.